-In July of 2002 Rita Brock, a Disciples of Christ minister, and Rebecca Ann Parker, President of Starr King Theological School, set out on a Mediterranean journey to confirm a claim that had been made for many years: Christian art did not show a crucified Christ until the 10th Century.
+In July of 2002 Rita Brock and Rebecca Ann Parker set out on a Mediterranean journey to confirm a claim that had been made for many years: Christian art did not show a crucified Christ until the 10th Century.
 Brock and Parker confess that "initially we didn't believe it could be true.
 Surely the art historians were wrong."

 But Brock and Parker found Christ as a victorious king and as a good shepherd with a live lamb on his shoulders, but they did find any images of Jesus dying on the cross.
-When Jesus is shown on the Cross in these early centuries, he is very much alive and looking straight out into the world.

 In the 6th Century St. Apollinare Nouvo Church there are 26 panels telling the life of Christ.
 The tenth panel is Simon of Cyrene carrying a cross and the next panel shows the angel and the two women at the tomb.
-Curiously but significantly, there was no depiction of the Crucifixion.
+Churches that have the Stations of the Cross always have the Crucifixion between these two panels.
+Curiously but significantly, this panel is missing in this early church.